Texas Street median real estate price is $143,359, which is less expensive than 73.9% of Alabama neighborhoods and 89.6% of all U.S. neighborhoods.

 Home and apartment vacancy rates are 8.4% in Texas Street. Ä¢¹½ÊÓÆµ analysis shows that this rate is lower than 44.9% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-In addition, the Texas Street neighborhood stands out for having an average per capita income lower than 96.0% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Texas Street neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.0% of the neighborhoods in America.

 If your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 4.6% of residents in the Texas Street neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 98.0% of all neighborhoods in the U.S., according to Ä¢¹½ÊÓÆµ's exclusive analysis.